by Per Bothner (SRFI 163), Peter McGoron (design), John Cowan (editor and steward)

 using the format-array procedure.

-Produce a niceprettydisplay forvalue, which is usually an array.
+format-array array [ port ]This is an optional procedure that produces a niceprettydisplay forarray.
 Using Unicode "box drawing" characters is suggested but not required.

 If port is an output port, the formatted output is written into